 *These are affiliate links and should you chose to do business with them, this blog will earn a small commission.

 Unrelated, but here’s what I’m currently or have just finished reading and enjoyed:

 If you are interested in income inequality, this poorly titled (should have been Unfettered Capitalism – more accurate and more descriptive) is a great discussion of the pros and cons of our current system.
 Luttwak clearly has his own biases, but is remarkable evenhanded in presenting both sides.

 Written in the late 1990s, it is a bit of a time capsule and fun to see how the past 20 years have actually unfolded.

 Leave it to Psmith

 “Crime not objected to.”

 One of my favorite characters from a favorite author.
-If you like it, here are two more:
+If you like it, here are a few more: